 Sometimes you might want to change the video effect on the tracks affected by your adjustment tracks over time.
 For instance, say you have a three-minute video.
 During each individual minute you want a different video effect to influence all the tracks below the adjustment track.
 You have a couple of different approaches to accomplish this.

 First, you could add a new adjustment track for each individual minute (in our example above).
 So, add three adjustment tracks and add one of the three different effects to each of the tracks.
-Now use your Composit envelopes on these adjustment tracks to “cut” the effect in and out at the appropriate time on each adjustment track.
+Now use your Composite envelopes on these adjustment tracks to “cut” the effect in and out at the appropriate time on each adjustment track.
 So, at any one time, the effect of only one track passes through to the tracks you want to influence.

 To keep your project organized if you use several adjustment tracks in this manner, select each of the adjustment tracks.
 Right-click one of the selected tracks and choose Track Group | Group Selected Tracks from the context menu.
 Now click the Collapse Track Group button so that you have just one small track group visible and you can reclaim the timeline space taken by the adjustment tracks.